-- A licensed behavioral support specialist must be licensed as one of the following: - Licensed as a psychiatrist in the state where services are provided; - Licensed as a psychologist in the state where services are provided; - Licensed as a professional Counselor in the state where services are provided; - Licensed as a masters level social worker in the state where services are provided; or - Pennsylvania Behavior Specialist License.
+A licensed behavioral support specialist must be licensed as one of the following:

+- Licensed as a psychiatrist in the state where services are provided; - Licensed as a psychologist in the state where services are provided; - Licensed as a professional Counselor in the state where services are provided; - · Licensed as a masters level social worker in the state where services are provided; or - Pennsylvania Behavior Specialist License.
-A licensed behavioral support specialist must meet the following standards:

-- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+- A licensed behavioral support specialist must meet the following standards: - 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
 Have a signed ODP Provider Agreement on file with ODP. - 3.
 Complete standard ODP required orientation and training. - 4.
 New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
 Have Commercial General Liability Insurance. - 6.
+Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
+If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors: - •The nature of the crime; - •Facts surrounding the conviction; - •Time elapsed since the conviction; - •The evidence of the individual's rehabilitation; and - •The nature and requirements of the job.

+Documentation of the review must be maintained for any staff that were hired whose criminal history clearance results or criminal history check identified a criminal record.

-Have criminal history clearances per 35 P.S.
-10225.101 et seq. and 6 Pa.
-Code Chapter 15. - 7.
-Have child abuse clearance (when the participant is under age 18) per 23 Pa.
-C.S.
-Chapter 63. - 8.
-Complete training in conducting and using a Functional Behavioral Assessment. - 9.
-Complete training in positive behavioral support. - 10.
-Have at least 2 years' experience in working with people with an intellectual disability or autism. - 11.
+- 7. Complete training in conducting and using a Functional Behavioral Assessment. - 8.
+Complete training in positive behavioral support. - 9.
+Have at least 2 years' experience in working with people with an intellectual disability or autism. - 10.
 Comply with Department standards related to provider qualifications.